Best Hiking + Parks to Explore Near Queens, NYC

 Its environmental center is always a hit for birthday parties and weekend visits, but during its temporary pandemic-era closure we got to know the beautiful diversity of the surrounding park, the second-largest in Queens.
 Thanks to Alley Pond Park’s glacier-carved moraine, there are freshwater and saltwater wetlands, tidal flats, meadows, and forests, with plenty of trails.
 We liked the trails around the kettle ponds in the south and middle of the park, where we spotted frogs, chipmunks, and lots of birds among the canopy.

-Update: APEC is now open, albeit in a different location along 76th Ave.
+Update: APEC is now open, but it has moved to a nice new space in the northern part of the park at 229-10 Northern Blvd in Douglaston (map).
 During a recent visit the staff was as welcoming as ever to our gaggle of kids, showing them around the animal room and taking several critters out.
-From this location (and parking lot) you can walk east and access the trails that loop around the kettle ponds.

 Need lunch (or brunch)?
-Shanghainese spot Little Dumpling is a popular spot, just north of here on Horace Harding Expressway (off Springfield Blvd., map), or you might drive 10 minutes east to the new Indian-eggs joint Eggholic (map).
+We love Sweet Wonton House in Little Neck, about 7 minutes’ drive east of here (map), but you might also try popular Shanghainese spot Little Dumpling, just south of here on Horace Harding Expressway (off Springfield Blvd., map), or you might drive 10 minutes southeast to the new Indian-eggs joint Eggholic (map).

 Forest Park in Queens